bnorquist/bnorquist.github.io/docs/_posts/2023-11-21-self-hosting-github-pages.markdown

 ---
 layout: post
-title:  "Self Hosting on Github Pages with Jekyll"
+title:  "Hosting a blog on Github Pages with Jekyll"
 date:   2023-11-21 15:27:41 -0600
 categories: jekyll
 ---